UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-10-team29-robotvisionnav.md

 3. Map RGB colors to a Thor object ID
 4. Lookup the object metadata and parentReceptacles.

-Intuitiviely, the SAM mask tells us which pixels are part of the target, the instance segmentation frame tells us which simulator object those pixels correspond to, and the metadata tells us what the object is residing on, such as a table, couch, drawer, etc. We can then use this location string to visualize detections, indicating a bounding box with a CLIP score and spatial context.
+Intuitiviely, the SAM mask tells us which pixels are part of the target, the instance segmentation frame tells us which simulator object those pixels correspond to, and the metadata tells us what the object is residing on, such as a table, couch, drawer, etc. We can then use this location string to extract spatial context and better understand the locations of objects relative to our target object in the environment.

-WE MIGHT WANT TO INCLUDE A PICTURE OF IT FROM OUR COLLAB NOTEBOOK.
+INCLUDE PICTURE FROM COLAB

+---

-## Navigating the Enviornment
+## Navigating the Environment

 By providing the system with a natural language query, such as "find the blue cup", our model will decipher this message into a query that determines searching for a cup, in which afterwards RoboTHOR will explore the scene until the target is visible, in which we then can run our SAM / sliding window CLIP to find the object.
 We have two methods of navigation, one which relies on an existing API and another which uses a heuristic to calculate distance.